SJSU-CADRE-CLASSES/SJSU_ART_104_S18/teams/Kevin- What-s Our Team Name/We will eat good tomorrow again.md

 I look up,
 I see dust clouds coming our way.
 I embrace them harder.
-…Tomorrow we will eat good again.
+...Tomorrow we will eat good again...

 By: Damian & Diego